-We caution that the size of the sub-area used in the above calculation does affect the detailed structure and amplitudes of the results shown here.
-In particular, when the sub-area size is increased, the amplitudes shown in Fig. 11 weaken and structure of the contours becomes less detailed, as expected.
+[44] We caution that the size of the subarea used in the above calculation does affect the detailed structure and amplitudes of the results shown here.
+In particular, when the subarea size is increased, the amplitudes shown in Figure 11 weaken and the structure of the contours becomes less detailed, as expected.
 Regardless, the presented results remain qualitatively unchanged.
-Furthermore, while the forcings may appear large compared to time-averaged zonal mean gravity wave forcing in global circulation models, this deceleration effect may not be persistent for the entire day and is highly localized in longitude.
-Moreover, the effect is not exerted on the same air parcels - the air stream passes through this region of quasi-stationary orographic waves.
+Furthermore, while the forcings may appear large compared with time-averaged zonal mean gravity wave forcing in global circulation models, this deceleration effect may not be persistent for the entire day and is highly localized in longitude.